Khandoker09/datascience_portfolio/Home.md

 ## About Me

 I am a data analyst with a passion for exploring data and revealing its stories.
-My academic background in Engineering combined with my practical experience in data analytics enables me to craft solutions that drive decision-making processes.
+With A master's degree in Engineering combined with my practical experience in data analytics enables me to craft solutions that drive decision-making processes.

 ---
 ## Expertise